bramsmulders/bramsmulders.com/src/index.md

 Find out more about [what i do](awesome/#heading-experience), my [background and experience](/awesome) or [my articles](#articles).

-Interested in working with me?
-[Contact me](/available) for availability.
+Interested in working with me? <a href="/available" class="c-button  c-button--inline">I’m available</a> for new projects, performance audits and consultancy.